jasonngyy1995/MCI-Project/README.md

-## Push to github

-1. Commit the current work

-    git add .\
-    git commit -m “(message)”

-2. Push to github

-    git push

-P.S.
-It is always good to first run "git pull" first before working on your changes and pushing that into github

 ## Start and run the backend server

 1. With docker installed and update, navigate to the folder /MindSpaceApi and run: